zevv/nim-async-issue/README.md

 There are two incompatible async I/O libraries available for Nim, which is not a good thing given the fundamental layer at which these libraries operate.
 The risk is that this might split the library ecosystem.
-I hope to find a resolution for this situation that makes everybody happy.
+I hope to find a resolution for this situation that makes everybody happy and foster the Nim ecosystem.

 # Background